Crohn's Disease - Other Treatment

 Supplemental liquid feedings may be done through a tube placed in the nose and

 down into the stomach (enteral nutrition) or through a vein (total parenteral

 nutrition, or TPN).
-Supplemental feeding may be needed when:
+Enteral nutrition or TPN may be needed when:

 happens when so much of the small intestine has been surgically removed or is

-affected by the disease that you cannot properly digest food and absorb enough
+affected by the disease that you can't properly digest food and absorb enough

 who are growing more slowly than normal.
 It also can build strength if you need